Jrice1317/constructor/docs/source/construct-yaml.md

 ### `frozen_file`

 Protect the base environment with a `frozen` marker file.
-Requires conda 25.7.0 or newer.
+Requires conda 25.5.0 or newer.
 This setting can be:

-- `None` (default): Does not protect the `base` environment.
-- `dict`: The `base` environment will be protected.
-An empty dict will generate a default message.
-Otherwise, the content of the dictionary will result in a custom message.
+`dict`: If set, the dictionary will be output into a `frozen` marker file to protect the `base` environment.
+If not used, the `base` environment will not be protected.
+See CEP-22 for the specification of the `frozen` file.

 ## Available selectors